 The Gateron Low-Profile Brown switches in the NuPhy Air75 are quiet to type on, and they shouldn't bother anyone around you.
 However, different switch types will offer different results.
 For example, if you purchase the keyboard with Gateron Low Profile Blue switches, it's much louder.
 If you're interested in a quieter keyboard that has layers of silicone sound-dampening material inside the case, check out the NuPhy Halo75.

 The NuPhy Air75 has great latency over a wired connection.
 It should feel responsive enough for most games, though some hardcore gamers may prefer a lower option.

 If you're interested in a keyboard with lower latency that's better suited for competitive gaming, check out the NuPhy Field75.

 The NuPhy Air75 works with the NuPhy Console companion software.
 You can use the software to customize the RGB backlighting, assign macros, and remap keys.
 By default, you can create up to three profiles.
 However, you can add more and save both your macro and backlighting settings to the keyboard's onboard memory and use them on a computer that doesn't have the software.
 Unfortunately, the companion software is only available on Windows.

 The NuPhy Air75 has very good compatibility options.
 Every key works as intended on Windows.
-On Linux, Android, iOS, and iPadOS, there's no software available, and the F3 and F4 keys don't work.
+On Linux, there's no software available, and the F3 and F4 keys don't work.
 During testing, the screen brightness keys, F1 and F2, didn't work when a Mac Mini was used with a non-Apple monitor.
 That said, it's expected that all keys will work as intended if you use this keyboard with a Mac laptop that has an integrated screen or if you use an Apple-compatible monitor with a standalone Mac computer, like the Mac Mini.